dev-gajanan/course/simple-auth-app/project-steps.md

   console.log("Application running on http://localhost:" + port);
   });

+Project Architecture(MVC Design Pattern):

+The folder structure for MVC design is

+1. models
+2. view (for backend we dont need to create)
+3. controllers
+4. database
+5. utils
+6. middlewares
+7. routes

 Database Setup:

 1. We are using mysql database
 2. open xampp and click on start apache and mysql
 3. open phpmyadmin in browser
    http://localhost/phpmyadmin/index.php
-4. create a databse named as auth_app
+4. create a database named as auth_app
 5. create tables users that should contains fields like
    - id ==> int, primary key, auto increment
    - fullname = varchar(256)